cpq/embedded-network-programming-guide/README.md

 When any two devices communicate, they exchange discrete pieces of data called frames.
 Frames can be sent over the wire (like Ethernet) or over the air (like WiFi or Cellular).
 Frames differ in size, and typically range from couple of dozen bytes to a 1.5Kb.
-Each frame cosists of a sequence of protocol headers followed by user data:
+Each frame consists of a sequence of protocol headers followed by user data:

 ![Network Frame](media/frame.svg)